CERTCC/Vultron/docs/topics/process_models/em/principles.md

 ## Embargo Termination is Not the Same as Publication

-Finally, embargo termination removes a constraint rather than adding an obligation.
+Finally, embargo termination _removes a constraint_ rather than _adding an obligation_.

 !!! note ""
     Participants SHOULD not publish information about the vulnerability